 Interrupted only by occasional military conflict, Oktoberfest continued and evolved.
 Organizers eventually moved it to the milder month of September.
 By 1938, the horse racing phased out.
+Nowadays, people can always scratch that itch with this link, after all.
 But its traditions codified over time: lederhosen and dirndls, wurst and music, and Märzen lager produced by Munich’s six major brewers.

 All of this is to say, Oktoberfest is a fine tradition and worthy of observance.
 Still, Munich is a long way away, and there is a lot of great beer to drink in the US.
 So, if you feel like hoisting a beer to celebrate Ludwig and Therese but can’t make it to the old country, here are some stateside events hosted by American craft breweries: